-There are two 120V AC outlets, four USB A ports, one USB C PD port, a 12V (not regulated) cigarette port, two DC outputs, and an 8mm input port on the AC50.
+There are two 120V AC outlets, four USB A ports, one USB C PD port, a 12V (AC50 is non-regulated, new AC50S is regulated) cigarette port, two DC outputs, and an 8mm input port on the AC50.

 The power button must be turned on before you can activate the DC and AC ports.